b3r3nd/berendbotje/README.md

     | Service Providers
     |--------------------------------------------------------------------------
     |
-    | Service providers can be used to "provide a server", basically load
+    | Service providers can be used to "provide a service", basically load
     | and setup some stuff the bot needs.
 The Event en Command Service
     | Provider are default, I added one for guilds since I need to
     | load all the guilds on boot.